 3. Drag new nodes into the design area – these correspond to the pages in your decision tree.
 Again, select the green box to edit each node’s Question, Content, etc.

-4. When you’re ready, add a Final Answer Node and edit to fit your needs.
+4. Add a Final Answer Node and edit to fit your needs, when you’re ready.
 These will appear in blue, to differentiate from your green Question Nodes.

-5. Continue to create these Questions & Answer Nodes by dragging new nodes into the design area, and then connect them using labeled arrows.
+5. Continue dragging new nodes into the design area to create these Questions & Answer Nodes, and then connect them using labeled arrows.
 The connecting arrows represent the button selections from each node.

 For a more in-depth tutorial, watch this video to see how to build the example tree above using Zingtree Designer: